 The United States has given Malta, on loan, a pair of high-speed motorboats to be used locally for anti-smuggling patrol.

-The United States has given Malta, on loan, a pair of high-speed motorboats to be used locally for anti-smuggling patrol.
+Background: The United States has given Malta, on loan, a pair of high-speed motorboats to be used locally for anti-smuggling patrol.
 The U.S. navy is now giving free training to their Maltese crews drawn from the Maltese army.

 The boats were actually handed over last November, and from then on there was rivalry between the Customs Authority and the Maltese police for the right to operate them.